JAGADABICHANDRASEKHARVARMA/Coursera-Financial-Aid-File/README.md

  ### If it is NO then
 ## If you answered no, please help us understand why?

-I am a full time student and i can not afford to take a loan to pay for the course
+I am a full-time student and I can not afford to take a loan to pay for the course